s3rvac/advent-of-code/2023/README.md

 ## Solution Table

+Note: When originally working on the puzzles in 2023, I only uploaded solutions to the second parts.
+I have been retrospectively adding solutions to the first parts, but so far, the solutions are not fully complete.

 | Day | Puzzle | Solutions | Runtimes |
 | ---- | ---- | ---- | ---- |
 | 1 | [Trebuchet?!](https://adventofcode.com/2023/day/1) | [part 1](01/aoc91_part1.py), [part 2](01/aoc91_part2.py) | 0.1 seconds, 0.1 seconds |